T0shiro/JCDecaux-Client-Serveur-SOAP/README.md

 - the list of stations of the contract
 - a `timestamp` parameter to store when the request has been done
 - a method ``isInformationsTimeValid()`` that checks the difference between the actual time and the timestamp

+*Note :* To modify the limit time of 5 minutes, change the variable `dataValidTime` in the `ContractInformations` class.
+The value is in seconds (so for now it's 300).